sebapersson/PEtab.jl/docs/src/define_problem/pre_equilibration.md

 # [Pre-equilibration (steady-state initialization)](@id define_with_ss)

-In some setting (e.g. perturbation experiments), the model is assumed to be at steady state at time zero.
+Sometime (e.g. perturbation experiments), the model is assumed to be at steady state at time zero.
 This can be modeled by first simulating to steady state (pre-equilibration) and then running the main simulation used for model fitting (optionally with changed control parameters).